balderdashy/sails-docs/reference/Blueprints.md

 > Assumes the existence of both `PonyController` and a model called 'Pony'.

-> JSON keys and values must be wrapped in double quotes.
-Singles won't work.
+> Don't forget to use double quotes for the keys in your JSON request body - single quotes won't work!